Amendments to FRS 5, UITF 40 and the taxation of professional firms

 Following the Chancellor's announcement of UITF 40 tax relief in the Pre-Budget Report on 5 December 2005, the ICAEW issued the press release ‘CCAB bodies and The Law Society welcome tax relief for providers of services’ on 6 December 2005.
 ICAEW's Tax Faculty also issued the news item Pre Budget Report - UITF 40 and service contracts – spreading announced on 6 December 2005.

-In July 2006 ICAEW's Tax Faculty published a Guidance Note on the tax aspects of UITF Abstract 40 (TAXGUIDE 5/06) which is available in PDF format from the Tax Faculty website.
+In July 2006 ICAEW's Tax Faculty published a Guidance Note on the tax aspects of UITF Abstract 40 (TAXGUIDE 5/06).
 The revised guidance was announced in the press release Guidance Note on the Tax Aspects of UITF Abstract 40 and in TAXline weekly news update No 315 (week ended 15 July 2006).

 The CCAB issued guidance on the UITF 40 on 14 August 2006 which is available through their website at CCAB Guidance on the Application of UITF 40 and can be downloaded as a 12 page PDF document.
 The publication of the guidance was announced in the press release CCAB guidance on the application of UITF 40 “Revenue recognition and service contracts" on 15 August 2006.